 Being welcoming and inclusive is a strong feature of many healthy and successful clubs, but sometimes this can be challenging.

-Being open-minded and non-judgemental is is the key behind inclusivity within clubs, but the largest barrier is lack of understanding.
+Being open-minded and non-judgemental is the key behind inclusivity within clubs, but the largest barrier is lack of understanding.
 Taking the time to educate yourself, even if it's just reading through this section on the website, and being open-minded and non-judgemental when it comes to members of the LGBTQ+ community is an important first step.

 Challenging prejudicial language and stereotypes